hlship/threaded-conversation/README.md

 ## Controling availability

 The `(off limits $)` predicate can remove a quip from availability.
-This might be useful if a particular line of conversation only makes sense only if other conditions have been met: an object must be present, a fact must be known, and so forth.
+This might be useful if a particular line of conversation makes sense only if other conditions have been met: an object must be present, a fact must be known, or so forth.

 ```
 #what-watermelon-is-for